slackapi/node-slack-sdk/docs/_main/getting_started.md

 ## Create a Slack app

-The first step is to [register a new app](https://api.slack.com/apps/new) with Slack at the API website.
+The first step is to [create a new app](https://api.slack.com/apps?new_granular_bot_app=1) with Slack at the API website.
 Give your app a fun name and choose a Development Slack Workspace.
 We recommend using a workspace where you aren't going to disrupt real work getting done -- you can create a new one for free.
 After you create an app, you'll be greeted with some basic information.